 Interior point methods for SDPs were pioneered by Karmarkar in the 1980s.
 By solving a sequence of Newton systems derived from barrier function optimality conditions, IPMs provide polynomial-time solvability for SDPs and are highly effective for small to medium problem sizes.
 In~\cite{jiang2020faster}, the authors proposed an interior point method (IPM) for solving semidefinite programs (SDPs) that requires ${O}(\sqrt{n} \log(1 / \epsilon))$ iterations, with a per-iteration cost of $\mathcal{O}(m n^2 + m^\omega + n^\omega)$.
 Consequently, the overall complexity is

-where $\epsilon_{gap}$ is the relative accuracy measured by the relative duality gap.
-In the literature of IPMs, an $\epsilon_{gap}$-optimal solution measured by relative accuracy is defined as a solution that satisfies
+where $\epsilon_{\mathrm{gap}}$ is the relative accuracy measured by the relative duality gap.
+In the literature of IPMs, an $\epsilon_{\mathrm{gap}}$-optimal solution measured by relative accuracy is defined as a solution that satisfies

-Many prominent SDP solvers (e.g. SDPT3, SDPA, MOSEK) are based on IPMs and can reliably solve moderate-sized SDPs.
+Many prominent SDP solvers are based on IPMs and can reliably solve moderate-sized SDPs.
 However, interior point approaches become computationally expensive for large-scale SDPs, since each iteration requires factorizing large Hessian or Schur complement matrices.
 This per-iteration cost grows steeply (often cubic in the matrix dimension), which limits the scalability of IPMs on very high-dimensional problems.

 To handle large problem instances where IPMs struggle, researchers have turned to operator splitting-based methods that use only gradient or operator splitting steps instead of second-order Hessian computations.
 These approaches include alternating direction augmented Lagrangian methods (SDPAD)~\cite{wen2010alternating}, ADMM-based interior point methods (ABIP)~\cite{deng2024enhanced}, operator splitting with homogeneous self-dual embedding (SCS)~\cite{o2016conic}.
 In exchange, they typically attain solutions of modest accuracy and may require many more iterations to converge.
-The operator splitting-based particularly perform well in numerical experiments but few of them have been rigorously analyzed in terms of complexity.
-ABIP~\cite{deng2024enhanced} is proved to converge in a number of iterations as $ \mathcal{O}\left(\frac{\kappa_A^2\|\mathbf{Q}\|^2}{\sqrt{\epsilon_{abs}}} \log \left(\frac{1}{\epsilon_{abs}}\right)\right), $ where $\kappa_A$ is the condition number of the constraint matrix, $\mathbf{Q}$ is the coefficient matrix of the HSD formulation with $\|\mathbf{Q}\|^2 = \mathcal{O}(\sum_{i=1}^m \|A_i\|^2 + \|b\|^2 + \|C\|^2)$.
-Its each iteration costs $\mathcal{O}(n^4)$ operations for matrix multiplication and require once eigenvalue decomposition of size $n$.
+Operator splitting-based methods perform particularly well in numerical experiments, but few of them have been rigorously analyzed in terms of complexity.
+ABIP~\cite{deng2024enhanced} is proved to converge in a number of iterations as $ \mathcal{O}\left(\frac{\kappa_A^2\|\mathbf{Q}\|^2}{\sqrt{\epsilon_{\mathrm{abs}}}} \log \left(\frac{1}{\epsilon_{\mathrm{abs}}}\right)\right), $ where $\kappa_A$ is the condition number of the constraint matrix, $\mathbf{Q}$ is the coefficient matrix of the HSD formulation with $\|\mathbf{Q}\|^2 = \mathcal{O}(\sum_{i=1}^m \|A_i\|^2 + \|b\|^2 + \|C\|^2)$.
+Each iteration costs $\mathcal{O}(n^4)$ operations for matrix multiplication and requires one eigenvalue decomposition of size $n$.
 If we assume that the eigenvalue decomposition has the same complexity as matrix multiplication, then the overall complexity of ABIP is

 We believe that the complexity of first order methods can be improved by using quantum computers.

 \textbf{Quantum Algorithms for SDP}

 Given the computational challenges of solving very large SDPs, a growing body of work explores quantum algorithms that could potentially offer polynomial speed-ups over classical methods.
 Quantum computers can, in principle, accelerate linear algebra subroutines (like solving linear systems or eigenvalue estimation) that are central to SDP solvers.
 The goal of quantum SDP solvers is typically to improve the dependence on the problem dimension ($n$) or number of constraints ($m$) by leveraging quantum linear algebra.